Creating a configuration file for a CI-driven scan with no dashboard

 The mandatory settings determine the URLs that you want to scan, and the name and location of the report file.
-If you only define the mandatory settings, the Burp Scanner uses the default scan configuration.
+If you only define the mandatory settings, the scan container uses the default scan configuration.
 To configure the mandatory settings, enter the following mandatory values:

 Your start URLs (

 site.startUrls).
 These are the URLs where Burp Scanner starts scanning from.

 The Enterprise server URL and API key (

 enterpriseServer.apiKey).
 You can find these in your user account.